- Paving the way for women: historical background of the Dutch Golden Age

 She authored a three-volume catalogue on flower engravings originally titled Blumenbuch (Book of Flowers) and later renamed as Neues Blumenbuch or New Flower Book.
 The first was published in 1675 when she was 28.
 The next volume was released a few years later in 1677 and the third (with the first two reissued) in 1680.
 The books were also used as embroidery patterns.

 As she worked on the last volume of Neues Blumenbuch (and gave birth to her second daughter), Merian also worked simultaneously on another three-volume set based on her caterpillar research called Der Raupen wunderbarer Verwandlung (The Wondrous Transformation of Caterpillars).
-Published in 1679, it included 50 engravings of caterpillars, their life cycles, and food source.
-Most interestingly, Merian based her drawings off living insects whereas other artists used dead specimens.
-Her books were incredibly popular and well received by the scientific community.
+Published in 1679, it included 50 engravings of caterpillars, their life cycles, and their food source.
+Most interestingly, Merian based her drawings on living insects whereas other artists used dead specimens.
+Her books were incredibly popular and well-received by the scientific community.

 Outwith her work, she lived a rather unconventional lifestyle.
 She married another of her stepfather’s apprentices, Johann Andreas Graff in 1665, and had two daughters, Johana Helena and Dorothea.
 However, she converted to Labadism in 1685.
 The group did not believe in formal marriage, and so she left her husband, and they eventually divorced.

 She, along with her daughters and mother, traveled to the Province of Friesland in the north (now part of the Netherlands) where there was a Labadist commune at Waltha Castle.
 For the next three years, Merian continued her studies there of the natural world.
 A year after her mother died in 1690, Merian returned to Amsterdam, opened a studio, and may have possibly crossed paths with fellow artist Rachel Ruysch (some sources say that Merian provided artistic tutelage to Ruysch).